 In one of these Helsinki winters, touring the city indoor wouldn’t be such a bad idea, especially in European cities where nice museums and churches are everywhere.
 I purchased a Helsinki card which granted me free access to almost all major art and history museums in the city.

 I heard a lot of “compact”, “stylish”, “cultured” when people are talking about Helsinki.
 Still, it seemed challenging to visit all the museums on the list within 48 hours.
 Here are my recommendations of the 7 museums that I saw and it sort of explained how the “compact”, “stylish” and “culture” keywords are translated into the Finnish lives.

-For museum goers, it’s a quick and easy way to explore Helsinki without any hassle.
-This card also includes free public transportation in the city, Suomenlinna ferry, discounted price on airport shuttle and cruises to Tallinn and Saint Petersbourg!
+For museum-goers, it’s a quick and easy way to explore Helsinki without any hassle.
+This card also includes free public transportation in the city, Suomenlinna ferry, discounted price on the airport shuttle, and cruises to Tallinn and Saint Petersburg!